loganmarchione/loganmarchione.com/content/posts/2023/index.md

 After that, you should be able to boot your Steam Deck and see the expanded storage.
 A couple more notes:

-- My replacement SSD didn't show up in Steam Deck BIOS (and the eBay seller specifically listed that it wouldn't)
+- My replacement SSD didn't show up in the Steam Deck BIOS (and the eBay seller specifically listed that it wouldn't)
 - When I reinstalled SteamOS, none of the controls worked (face buttons, joysticks, triggers, etc...) except for the touchscreen.
 After an update to the latest SteamOS, everything worked again.
 - The update got stuck on "Installing" for 10+ minutes.
 When I forced a power-off and restarted it, a different screen came up and it worked. :man_shrugging: